Should I Get an MBA-Psychology Dual Degree?

 • Developmental psychology: Developmental psychology classes focus on physical, cognitive, emotional, and social development across the human lifespan.
 Students learn about psychological theories that assess human development.
 Coursework in developmental psychology also explores environmental and natural influences on human development, morality, parenting, and death and dying.

 • Personnel psychology: A class in personnel psychology combines psychological theory, research, and practice with their use in business situations.
 Personnel psychology coursework covers job analysis, performance appraisal, training, and criterion development.
-By learning conceptual frameworks for personnel practices, students gain insight into their practical and legal implications.
+Students gain insight into their practical and legal implications by learning conceptual frameworks for personnel practices.

 • Organizational psychology: Organizational psychology coursework focuses on human behavior in the workplace.
 Students learn psychology theory and how to apply it situationally.
 Additional topics include research methods, principles of motivation, performance evaluation, and leadership and supervision.